gvcamero/pipelined-rv32imc-scalar-crypto/README.md

   + sha256sum0
   + sha256sum1

-The rest of this readme is from the original RV32IMC project's repository.
+The rest of this readme is from the original RV32IMC project's repository ext-memory branch.

 ***